The impact of technology on student loneliness

 Global Student Living Conference

-The paper will also be discussed during a session at Red Brick's Global Student Living Conference, being held at the University of Leicester on 21st June.
-The full agenda for the conference and the booking link can be found here.
+The paper was discussed during a session at Red Brick's Global Student Living Conference, held at the University of Leicester on 21st June.